The most American moments of every presidential administration, part two

 Ulysses S. Grant

-Grant would be the first to tell you that he wasn’t the best President, but he was dedicated to the rights and principles of the United States and its Constitution.
+Grant would be the first to tell you that he wasn’t the best president, but he was dedicated to the rights and principles of the United States and its Constitution.
 From the moment he took office, he advocated for voting rights for every man (yes, just men), but specifically extended it to the newly-freed African-Americans and Native Americans.
-But a new terrorist group in the south was trying to disrupt that effort — the Ku Klux Klan.
+But a new terrorist group in the South was trying to disrupt that effort—the Ku Klux Klan.

 Don’t let that cold stare fool you.
 Beneath it is actual ice.

 Hayes was a wounded Civil War vet who rose to the highest office in a controversial deal that ended Reconstruction and cast doubt on Hayes’ legitimacy.
-All that aside, Hayes still expended every possible effort to welcome newly-freed former slaves and Native Americans into U.S. Citizenship.
+All that aside, Hayes still expended every possible effort to welcome newly freed former slaves and Native Americans into U.S. Citizenship.

-Hayes’ most American moment came when he, General William T. Sherman, and their wives travel West on the Transcontinental Railroad, physically bringing the country closer together by becoming the first sitting president to travel west of the Rocky Mountains.
+Hayes’ most American moment came when he, General William T. Sherman, and their wives traveled West on the Transcontinental Railroad, physically bringing the country closer together by becoming the first sitting president to travel west of the Rocky Mountains.

 At this point, you pretty much have to be a Civil War veteran to get elected.